 For borrowers, this means that changes in RBI’s key rates directly influence EMIs.
 For example, if the RBI lowers the repo rate by 1%, the EMI on a Rs.
 50 lakh home loan can fall by around Rs.
 3,000 per month, leading to savings of more than Rs.
 7 lakh in total interest.
 This blog will explain how EBLR works and why it matters.

-EBLR full form and definition
+EBLR meaning: Full Form and definition

 EBLR stands for External Benchmark Lending Rate, a system that directly connects loan interest rates to benchmarks set by the Reserve Bank of India (RBI) or other approved financial bodies.
 It ensures that borrowers experience faster transmission of policy rate changes into their loan costs.